Ranjith2804/Web-Designs/README.md

-This Repository is about the Web Design Prototypes which is designed in Figma.
+This Repository is about the Web Design Prototypes which is designed with Figma,spline and some tools.